 Study Area

-Port Madison is a small bay located on the west/central shore of Puget Sound along the Northern shore of Bainbridge Island (Figure 1).
-Puget Sound itself is a complex and highly productive ecosystem within the Salish Sea, consisting of several large, environmentally distinct sub-basins (Ruckelshaus et al. 2007).
+Puget Sound is a complex and highly productive ecosystem within the Salish Sea, consisting of several large, environmentally distinct sub-basins (Ruckelshaus et al. 2007).
+Our data come from Port Madison, a small bay located on the west/central shore of Puget Sound along the Northern shore of Bainbridge Island (Figure 1).
 Within Port Madison, depth varies greatly, with average depth decreasing rapidly across a relatively short distance.
 The large variation in depth within a single bay allows trawl surveys to be conducted at varying depths within a single geographic area (Figure 1).

 Sample Collection

 Benthic trawl surveys were conducted in Port Madison between 1999 and 2019 by students and faculty from the University of Washington School of Aquatic and Fishery Sciences.
-The intent of the trawls was to collect a snapshot of the community composition of nearshore fishes and invertebrates.
+The intent of the trawl surveys was to collect a snapshot of the community composition of nearshore fishes and invertebrates.
 Surveys were conducted over the course of two days in mid-May of each year, with depths of 10, 25, 50, and 70 meters sampled.
 Within the two-day annual sampling effort, a survey boat conducted trawls in five shifts a few hours apart to quantify any diel vertical migration of target species: “afternoon”, “evening”, “night”, “early morning”, and “mid-morning”.
 Afternoon trawls began shortly after 14:00, evening trawls began shortly after 19:00, night trawls began shortly after 0:00, early morning trawls began shortly after 05:00, and morning trawls began shortly after 10:00.
 Each shift conducted four trawls in the same approximate locations: one at each depth of 10 m, 25 m, 50 m, and 70 m.

-Each trawl survey used a Southern California Coastal Water Research Program otter trawl.
-The net measured 3.5-m wide, 1-m high, with a 35-mm mesh size.
+Each trawl survey used a Southern California Coastal Water Research Program otter trawl measuring 3.5-m wide, 1-m high, with a 35-mm mesh size.
 For each tow, the otter trawl was deployed and towed on the seabed for approximately 370 m before being retracted.
 All captured fish and invertebrates were placed in live wells and were identified to the lowest taxonomic level possible, measured, and released.
 Metadata consisting of the current tide, time of capture, capture depth, and date were recorded with every tow.

 Data Analysis

 Of the 25 taxa of shrimp sampled in Puget Sound, we selected three taxa that were sufficiently abundant (n ≥ 1,500) and for which observations spanned the entire time series.
-A total of 5,396 Northern Crangon shrimp (Crangon alaskensis), 8,354 pink shrimp (Pandalus eous/jordan), and 4,464 spot shrimp (Pandalus platyceros) were caught in Puget Sound between 1999 and 2019.
+A total of 5,396 Northern Crangon shrimp (Crangon alaskensis), 8,354 pink shrimp (Pandalus eous and P. jordani), and 4,464 spot shrimp (Pandalus platyceros) were caught in Puget Sound between 1999 and 2019.
 The species Pandalus eous and Pandalus jordani were not differentiated in the trawl data, and so were lumped together as “pink shrimp” for the purpose of this study.

-We extracted the Oceanic Niño Index and Pacific Decadal Oscillation values from NOAA’s Climate Prediction Center (National Oceanic and Atmospheric Administration 2019a) and NOAA’s National Centers for Environmental Information (National Oceanic and Atmospheric Administration 2019b) respectively.
-Oceanic Niño Index and Pacific Decadal Oscillation values were averaged over the previous 12 months from each year’s sampling effort.
+We extracted the Oceanic Niño Index and Pacific Decadal Oscillation values from NOAA’s Climate Prediction Center (National Oceanic and Atmospheric Administration 2019a) and NOAA’s National Centers for Environmental Information (National Oceanic and Atmospheric Administration 2019b), respectively.
+Monthly Oceanic Niño Index and Pacific Decadal Oscillation values were averaged over the previous 12 months from each year’s sampling effort (i.e., [month] of year t-1 through [month] of year t).